evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 ## Getting started

 The engineers, bless their hearts.
-Their intentions were good, but product design was clearly not in their wheelhouse.
+Their intentions were good, but product design was not in their wheelhouse.
 Not even on the same planet.

 (image: tracks.png caption: "Tracks", v2, no onboarding.
 Use this product.
 Go.)

-I needed a lot of help decoding this.
-For example, what does "SC" mean?
-"BN"?
-What about that red and black dot?
+I didn't say that, of course, but I did need a lot of help decoding what they showed me.
+What *is* Tracks?
+What does it do?
+What does "SC" mean?
+What about "BN"?
 What's a "StormcrowNode"?
-Does anything happen if I click the little unlabeled circle?
-Why is there an exclamation mark in the circle at the top?
+Why is there an lonely little exclamation mark in the top circle?

-I didn't say that, of course.
-In fact, for every question they answered, the more excited I grew.
+For every question they answered (and there were many), the more excited I grew.
 By the end of our conversation I had already sketched a full page of ideas.

-At the heart of this mess was a gem which held the potential to make work easier, faster, and smarter.
-All we needed was to dust off the crud and make that gem shine, so people could see it for what it was.
+I was convinced: this mess held the potential to make work easier, faster, and smarter.
+First, we just needed to make it understandable.

-The question I got most often when first explaining this product to other designers at Dropbox was... what exactly *was* it?
+---

+So... what *was* this thing my team had built?

+Let me see if I can help explain.

 You know the breakfast machine from *Pee Wee Herman's Big Adventure*?
-It starts with Pee Wee turning on a fan which blows a pinwheel and ends with a full breakfast, smiley pancake and all.
+It starts with Pee Wee turning on a fan which blows a pinwheel which rolls an egg down a tube and pushes a dinosaur across a clothesline and ends with a full breakfast, smiley pancake and all.

 (snippet: dropbox/peewee)

-Imagine that, but then picture that there are 50,000 Pee Wees.
+Imagine that, but picture that there are 50,000 Pee Wees.
 And that different pinwheels make different breakfasts.
+And that *you* have the power to line up the tubes and dinosaurs and clotheslines so that *this pinwheel* makes *this breakfast*.

-And that the breakfasts are really emails?
-And some Pee Wees have let us know they really, really don't like breakfast.
+Also, the breakfasts are really emails.
+And some Pee Wees have let us know they really, really don't want breakfast.

+Make sense?

-Journey Builder takes some input (a user, a user group, an experiment) and gives some output (an email on this date, a push notification after this action).
+Tracks—renamed *Journey Builder*—takes some input (a user, a user group, an experiment) and gives some output (an email on this date, a push notification after this action).
 That's all there is to it.
-What I needed to design was a visual, understandable way to link it all together.
+What I needed to design was a visual, intuitive way to link it all together.

 ## Preliminary research

-I began by asking what work had been done here before.
-There was a version before this: what was it like?
-Did people use it?
-If not, why not?
-What were the biggest problems that users dealt with day-to-day?

-I wrote out some of the questions I hoped to solve.
+I began by asking what work had been done before.
+The first version of Tracks, still live at this point, was a mess of nested tables and dropdowns which suffered depressingly low usage.
+The second version, as shown above, was a step in the right direction, but it was still a far cry from a pleasant experience.

+Talks with the Dropboxers who created and sent marketing campaigns revealed that their biggest frustration was coordinating between tools.
+The prospect that something like Tracks could solve this problem excited them, but they were skeptical.

-What similar products existed in the wild?
-Within the marketing automation industry, products like [Campaign Monitor](https://www.campaignmonitor.com/), [ActiveCampaign](https://www.activecampaign.com/), and [SendGrid](https://www.autopilothq.com/) all have different takes on this experience.
-Outside of marketing, inspiration was drawn from diagramming tools like [LucidChart](https://www.lucidchart.com/), automation-based tools like [Automator](https://support.apple.com/guide/automator/welcome/mac) and [IFTTT](https://ifttt.com/), and even audio tools like [Minihost Modular](https://www.image-line.com/support/flstudio_online_manual/html/plugins/Minihost%20Modular.htm), which allows users to chain together audio effects and plugins.
+Competitive analysis uncovered a whole industry of products dubbed *marketing automation*, home to [Campaign Monitor](https://www.campaignmonitor.com/), [ActiveCampaign](https://www.activecampaign.com/), and [SendGrid](https://www.autopilothq.com/), which all have different takes on this experience.
+Inspiration was drawn from diagramming tools like [LucidChart](https://www.lucidchart.com/), automation-based tools like [Automator](https://support.apple.com/guide/automator/welcome/mac) and [IFTTT](https://ifttt.com/), and even music tools like [Minihost Modular](https://www.image-line.com/support/flstudio_online_manual/html/plugins/Minihost%20Modular.htm) which allow chaining together audio effects and plugins.

 (snippet: dropbox/automation-products)

-## Co-creation

-Our existing solution was incredibly complex.
-Achieving even the simplest things required jumping through an absurd number of hoops.

-For example, say you wanted to send out a welcome email immediately after someone registers for your app.
-After a week, you'd like to send a follow-up email: if they haven't taken any actions, the email should provide links to support; if they've been active, it should highlight features to check out.
-Companies like Dropbox regularly do this.

-Here's a simplified version of what it took to do that in the old system: you'd create one email as desired, then duplicate it and make edits to the second variant.
-Once you had both of your emails ready, you'd go to **Hive** to export a list of users who will receive the first test batch.
-Take that exported list and split it 50/50.
-Go to the

-[Image of existing workflow]

-Any sufficiently complex model requires users to create stories of their own.
-Given this complexity, users must have some internal image they use to connect all the dots. **What did their mental image look like, and how could we make a new product match that as closely as possible?** To understand this, I proposed conducting research sessions which asked them to visualize just that.

-Growth Platform didn't have a researcher, so if we wanted to do this, we'd have to bootstrap it.
-Dropbox had plenty.

-[Video of user research sessions]

 ## Early concepts